211th Rifle Division: Operation Typhoon

 Even at the end of September the division was far from fully equipped.
 Although it had 9,638 personnel on strength they were armed with just 44 light and heavy machine guns, 32 artillery pieces and mortars, four antiaircraft guns and just eight antitank guns.
-In other words it was nearly full strength in manpower but had little more firepower than a rifle regiment.
+In other words, it was nearly full strength in manpower but had little more firepower than a rifle regiment.
 The day before the start of the German offensive it still had none of its 82mm mortars and just two 120mm mortars on hand.

 As of October 1 the 211th was still in 43rd Army of Reserve Front, along with the 53rd, 149th and 222nd Rifle Divisions.
-The 53rd was the strongest division and was defending a 24km-wide sector along the Desna, with the 149th in second echelon and the 211th and 222nd protecting the left flank.
+The 53rd was the strongest division and was defending a 24 km-wide sector along the Desna, with the 149th in second echelon and the 211th and 222nd protecting the left flank.
 At 0615 hours on October 2 a 15-minute artillery preparation began along the Army's entire sector, followed by the actual assault.
 The 211th was struck by one infantry division and part of another, along with a battalion of tanks.
 By noon the front had been breached, following which a panzer and a motorized division were committed through the gap toward Spas-Demensk.
 By the early afternoon of October 10 the Army's headquarters had arrived at Lapshinka and the remnants of some of its divisions were moving through Gzhatsk and Mozhaysk toward Kaluga but German forces now blocked further retreat.
 The 211th did not get this far; by the end of October 5 it had been encircled near Spas-Demensk and was soon forced to surrender.

 The division was considered destroyed by October 13 although it was not officially stricken from the Red Army order of battle until December.
 Lt.
 Colonel Batrakov managed to escape the debacle and was not held accountable for the division's failings.
 He was wounded later in the Battle of Moscow and after recovering was given command of the 42nd Rifle Brigade, which he led in the Battle of Stalingrad.
 Wounded again in the city fighting he furthered his military education after leaving hospital, rose to the rank of major general and commanded the 59th Rifle Division during the Soviet invasion of Manchuria.